-Holly Recreation Area in Holly Michigan is a year-round state-run facility that provides RV campers and recreationists with family-friendly activities during every season.
-The park is located between Pontiac and Flint and is easy to access from larger cities, like the Detroit metropolitan area, which is only an hour away.
+Looking for a family-friendly recreation area within short driving distance of the Detroit metropolitan area?
+If so, look no further than Holly Recreation Area.
+Located in Holly, Michigan, Holly Recreation Area is a year-round state-run facility that provides RV campers and recreational lovers with fun activities during every season.
+The park is located between Pontiac and Flint so it is easily accessible from larger cities, such the Detroit metropolitan area (which is only an hour away).

 The park is also home to many different types of special events intended to educate and entertain guests and the surrounding communities.
 Races, tournaments, seasonal festivals, and educational programs take place year-round.
 Visit the park’s event page to see what’s happening during your visit.